plinss/bindtool/README.md

 Optional arguments my be omitted, however if all arguments are omitted, at least one colon must follow the record type to distinguish it from a variable.
 Arguments may also be specified by name in order to skip optional arguments, e.g.:

     {{tlsa:443:ttl=300}}

+Records can be disabled by prepending the record type with '-'.

 ### SOA Records